Published on Brock University (http://www.brocku.ca)

 See the Academic Calendar for more information and download a copy of the DART Minor program infosheet (screenshot above right).

-Certificate in Drama in Education and Society
+Certificate in Drama in Education and Applied Theatre

-The Certificate in Drama in Education and Society would be of particular interest to social workers, drama therapists, psycho-therapists, prison counselors, people who train volunteers, personnel managers, union organizers and market consultants who wish to add to existing qualifications or to acquire courses which might later be applied to a degree.
+The Certificate in Drama in Education and Applied Theatre would be of particular interest to social workers, drama therapists, psycho-therapists, prison counselors, people who train volunteers, personnel managers, union organizers and market consultants who wish to add to existing qualifications or to acquire courses which might later be applied to a degree.
 Studies include the development of skills, such as assessing and evaluating what is perceived, generating ideas, making connections, predicting outcomes, empathizing, abstracting the core from the periphery, questioning, accommodating and compromising and self-presentation.
 University admission standards apply.

 The certificate is awarded upon completion of the following courses with a minimum 60 percent overall average: